yuhenghuang/yuhenghuang.github.io/source/_posts/random-point-in-circle.md

 The only downside of the cartesian coordinate approach is the binary search part.
 Because of it, the time complexity remains to be \( Op(1) \), though now space complexity is \( O(1) \).

-A natural thought would be to find a close-form CDF.
+A natural thought would be to find a close-form inverse CDF.
 But how?

 In this subsection, we challenge the problem by another representation of circles.